 As practical as the urbanites it’s named after, the LifeTek New Yorker Umbrella is a great option for commuters on the go.
 Not only does it have an ultra-sleek design, but it provides excellent coverage on all sides of the body.
 Plus, it’s been designed specifically with wind resistance in mind, making it an easy go-to for seriously stormy weather.

 We know what you’re thinking — an AmazonBasics recommendation?
 Really?
 Yes, really.
 This umbrella is compact, lightweight, and travel-friendly with a buttery soft handle that can’t be beaten.
 It also comes fully equipped with an air vent chamber to prevent flipping and is available in a ton of fun colors.
 And the $18 price tag ain’t half bad if you consider its features.

 With its bright red exterior and a handsome dash of white, this is certainly a “statement” umbrella, but one that could work well for fashion-minded folks.
 It’s large yet not overwhelming, tough yet not at all heavy.
-All in all, an excellent choice for coverage, wind resistance, and poppin’ style— just the right blend of creativity and functionality since Certain Standards believes that an umbrella should do more than keep you safe and dry from the elements.
+It’s an excellent choice for coverage, wind resistance, and poppin’ style — just the right blend of creativity and functionality since Certain Standards believes that an umbrella should do more than keep you safe and dry from the elements.